Kurento/kurento/source/dev/development.rst

 **Optional**: Make sure the system is in a clean state: the section :ref:`development-clean` explains how to do this.

 **Optional**: Add Kurento Packages Repository.
-The section about :ref:`Dependency resolution <development-depresolution>` explains what is the effect of adding the repo, and the section :ref:`development-install-fork` explains how to do this.
+The section about :ref:`Dependency resolution <development-depresolution>` explains what is the effect of adding the repo, and the section :ref:`development-repository` explains how to do this.

 Install system tools and Python modules.
-Run as root:
+Run:

 .. code-block:: bash

+   PACKAGES=(
+     # Packaging tools
+     build-essential
+     debhelper
+     curl
+     fakeroot
+     flex
+     git
+     libcommons-validator-java
+     python
+     python-apt
+     python-debian
+     python-git
+     python-requests
+     python-yaml
+     realpath
+     subversion
+     wget
+   )

+   sudo apt-get update
-   apt-get install --no-install-recommends \
+   sudo apt-get install "${PACKAGES[@]}"
-     curl wget git build-essential fakeroot debhelper subversion flex realpath \
-     python python-apt python-debian python-git python-requests python-yaml

 Download and setup packaging tools: